Librazhd District: Cultural traditions

 Librazhd costume is characterized by garments made from wool, hemp and flax.
 The choice of colours is considered in Albania to be particularly noteworthy.
 Garments are traditionally decorated with an eagle, star, snake, ram, geometric figures, plants and flowers.
 Located at the crossroads of northern and southern Albania, the wearers folk costumes in the district are a combination of those in both Gheg and Tosk culture.
 The flattened form of qeleshe skull cap traditional to the south is usually worn by men in the countryside.

 Tosk is the dominant Albanian dialect spoken in the district, although in many the villages north of the Shkumbin, Gheg can be heard.
 Additionally in some of the villages bordering the Bulqizë district and those near Macedonia, there are a number of Golloborda Macedonian families who speak Macedonian.

 Most people in the district are Muslims who live amongst smaller communities of Roman Catholics, Evangelicals, and Orthodox Christians.

 Economy

 Mining has been central to Librazhd District since Roman times, in particular the mining of nickel, chromium, platinum, copper, bauxite and gold.
 Large mines operated in the area, in particular at Farret, Katjel, Bushtric, Hotolisht, Prrenjas, Dardh and Qarrisht.
 Most of these mines are now inactive.

 The district used to have a nationally famous tobacco industry.
 Wine is still produced and some timber mills are still active.
 Mineral water under the brand Sopoti is bottled at Spathar and is distributed throughout Albania.
-Because Librazhd is renowned for the medicinal qualities of its natural mineral water, the maintenance of the water industry makes Librazhd residents particularly proud.
+Librazhd is also known for the medicinal qualities of its natural mineral water.